Article by Colette Nichol, Solo Filmmaker and Story Strategist

 Plus, I LOVE to help aspiring filmmakers pursue their dreams and start making films.
 This blog is designed to help you gain the knowledge you need to become a filmmaker.

 If you want more, get on the waitlist for the Story Envelope Academy Solo Filmmaking Mentorship Program.
-It opens up 1-2 times per year and is the best way to become a filmmaking or video pro fast!
+It opens up one time per year and is the best way to become a filmmaking or video pro fast!